ch728/squash-gs/README.md

 # squash-gs
 All relevant code and data for the publication "Genomic Prediction and Selection for Fruit Quality Traits in Winter Squash".

-## Layout
+## Table of contents
-* phenotype_data - raw phenotype data and scripts used for processing
+1. phenotype_data - raw phenotype data and scripts used for processing
-* genotype_data - raw snp vcfs and filtering scripts
+2. genotype_data - raw snp vcfs and filtering scripts
-* analysis - scripts used for analysis
+3. analysis - scripts used for analysis